ryedin/site/_deployment/volumes.md

 ## Specifying the Container Path

 You can mount a volume by specifying the container path.
-In this case, Convox will choose a good location on the host to store the relevant directories and files.
-This approach works both in your Rack and with `convox start` and is the recommended method.
+In this case, Convox will mount your volumes on a network filesystem to be shared between Processes of the same type.

 ```
 web: